 '''

 indicator <- getRIndicator(responsModel, sampleData,

-+ sampleWeights,
+sampleWeights,

-+ sampleStrata,
+sampleStrata,

-+ withPartials = TRUE)
+withPartials = TRUE)

 '''

-Just as earlier, the return value indicator of the function getRIndicators contains a component partials containing the estimates for the partial R-indicators.
-The component partials\$byVariables of the list indicator is a data frame with the unconditional and conditional partial indicators for each variable in the model.
+The return value indicator of the function getRIndicators contains a component partialR containing the estimates for the partial R-indicators.
+The component partialR\$byVariables of the list indicator is a data frame with the unconditional and conditional partial indicators for each variable in the model.
 The data frame contains the following columns:

-variable the name of the variable; Pu a bias adjusted estimate for the unconditional, partial indicator; PuUnadj an estimate for the partial unconditional, indicator, without any bias adjustment; PuSE !new standard error analytic approximation of estimated unconditional partial indicator
+variable the name of the variable; Pu a bias adjusted estimate for the unconditional, partial indicator; PuUnadj an estimate for the unconditional partial indicator, without any bias adjustment; PuSE ! new standard error analytic approximation of estimated unconditional partial indicator which contains both unconditional and conditional partial R-indicators.
+We return to conditional partial R-indicators in section 8.

-&lt;sup>2 $S(\rho)$ attains its maximum value when half of the $\rho_i$ 's are 0 and the rest are 1.
+2 $S(\rho)$ attains its maximum value when half of the ρ_i 's are 0 and the rest are 1.

-The data frame partials\$byVariables are found by
+The data frame partialR\$byVariables is found by